Funding

 $75,000 - $350,000

-Thriving Communities subgrants will be distributed by the Grantmakers to support capacity building in communities affected by environmental or public health issues to eligible applicants.
+EPA has selected Fordham University to serve as pass-through entity for the Environmental Justice Thriving Communities Grants for New York, New Jersey, Puerto Rico, and the US Virgin Islands.
+Thriving Communities subgrants will be distributed to support capacity building in communities affected by environmental or public health issues to eligible applicants.
 The program aims to reduce the burden of the federal grants application process and distribute federal funds to potential applicants working to address environmental justice issues.
-Note that the Grantmakers will be different for CT (Region 1) and NY (Region 2).
+Applications will be accepted on a rolling basis until March 31, 2025.

 $75,000 - $350,000

-Thriving Communities subgrants will be distributed by the Grantmakers to support capacity building in communities affected by environmental or public health issues to eligible applicants.
+EPA has selected Fordham University to serve as pass-through entity for the Environmental Justice Thriving Communities Grants for New York, New Jersey, Puerto Rico, and the US Virgin Islands.
+Thriving Communities subgrants will be distributed to support capacity building in communities affected by environmental or public health issues to eligible applicants.
 The program aims to reduce the burden of the federal grants application process and distribute federal funds to potential applicants working to address environmental justice issues.
-Note that the Grantmakers will be different for CT (Region 1) and NY (Region 2).
+Applications will be accepted on a rolling basis until March 31, 2025.

 Funding